Imperial-lord/linkedin-clone/documentation/linkedin-clone-documentation/docs/chat-smart-replies/setup/github-login.md

 ## Setup your OAuth App

-This is a very simple step.
+You can follow the steps for this in the [GitHub docs](https://docs.github.com/en/developers/apps/building-oauth-apps).
 Go to your developer settings and create a new OAuth app.
 Add details as requested, add the callback URL and finally make a note of the `Client ID` and `Client Secret`.

 ![GitHub](/img/tutorial/chat-smart-replies/github.png)